 The Beatles had many great songs in their years together.
 We all know their biggest hits, but what about the songs that had names in the title?
 Beatles songs are so well crafted lyrically and musically, these songs are almost like chapters of a novel.
-They may not have been the best known, in some cases, but when added to an album it was a perfect piece of the puzzle and the right fit.
-There were several other songs that had names in the title, but they weren’t written by any of The Beatles so I didn’t include them on the list.
-Here are the songs with names in them:
+They may not have been the best known, in some cases, but when added to an album, it was a perfect piece of the puzzle and the right fit.
+There were several other songs that had names in the title, but they weren’t written by any of the Beatles, so I didn’t include them on the list.
+Here are the songs with names in them.

 "Eleanor Rigby" is from the Revolver album, released August 5, 1966.
 It was written by Paul McCartney.
 The song was number one on both the British and American charts.
 The melody came to Paul first and then the lyrics.
 McCartney said he came up with the name Eleanor from actress Eleanor Bron, who had starred with The Beatles in the film Help!.
 Rigby came from the name of a store in Bristol, Rigby & Evens Ltd, Wine & Spirit Shippers.
 Paul McCartney recalled in 1984, "I just liked the name.
 I was looking for a name that sounded natural.
 Eleanor Rigby sounded natural."

 "For The Benefit of Mr. Kite" is from the Sgt.
-Pepper's Lonely Hearts Club Band album which was released June 1, 1967.
+Pepper's Lonely Hearts Club Band album, which was released on June 1, 1967.
 This song was written by John Lennon.
 John Lennon got the idea for the song from an antique circus poster he had purchased.
 He said that it was a song that he went through the motions with.
 Later he was proud of it and compared it to a watercolor painting.

-Paul McCartney went to a party that was thrown by art students and this guy came up in a striped shirt and sang a French song.
+Paul McCartney went to a party that was thrown by art students, and this guy came up in a striped shirt and sang a French song.
 Paul at parties would imitate this guy but used French sounds instead of actual words because he didn't speak French.
-Later John suggested he write a real song in that style.
+Later, John suggested he write a real song in that style.